 Keep in mind that the storage estimate in the previous step is just that, an estimate.
 The final result may be somewhat different.
 Next we clicked [Outlet Struct >] to advance to the final step.

 Step 3.
-Add Outlet Structures
+Build the Outlet Structure

 We wanted to build a multi-stage outlet structure that resembled this:

 The Culvert needed to be 50 feet in length at a 0.50% slope.
-Our aim was to use a 4′ x 4′ box Riser that held a combination of orifices and/or weirs to satisfy our target Q requirements.
+Our aim was to use a 4′ x 4′ box Riser that held a combination of orifices and weirs to satisfy our target Q requirements.
 We did not want the Riser’s top to be used as weir.